evanwill/try-linux/content/4-use.md

 Check out Ubuntu's official [install tutorial](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop) to get a sense of what it looks like.

 When you are done, look for the Shut Down option, and simply shut down the machine as normal.
+The system will generally prompt you to remove the USB drive before final shut down.
+Once you restart, your computer's startup will be back to normal.

 {% capture basics %}
 ## Linux Basics